 Tang beauties were known for being voluptuous (but still pale) (VCG)

-However in the 1960s and 70s, class struggle became the only fashion, and Cultural Revolution role models like Xing Yanzi, a Party member who went to work alongside the peasants, reflected the masculine ideals of that time–short hair, dark skin, and strong personality.
+However, in the 1960s and 70s, class struggle became the only fashion, and Cultural Revolution role models like Xing Yanzi, a Party member who went to work alongside the peasants, reflected the masculine ideals of that time–short hair, dark skin, and strong personality.

 Today, there are small signs of change.
-Tanned singers Tan Weiwei and Jike Junyi (who is of the Yi ethnicity) enjoy successful pop careers, and are noted for being good-looks “despite” their skin tone.
+Tanned singers Tan Weiwei and Jike Junyi (who is of the Yi ethnicity) enjoy successful pop careers, and are noted for being good-looking “despite” their skin tone.
 Last year, the first season of TV talent competition Produce 101 saw the rise of dark-skinned Wang Ju, who ranked second out of 101 candidates, and was much beloved on social media for challenging conventions.
 There’s hope yet for a more inclusive type of beauty ideal in China.